Harness Best Practices for Reaching out to Local Decision Makers to Advocate for Conservation and Land Use

 FOR IMMEDIATE RELEASE

 Yucca Valley, California.
-California Desert Coalition (CDC) is pleased to host the first free, one hour Defend the Desert webinar.
-The webinar will be hosted via Zoom on Thursday, Sept 17th from 5:30-6:30pm.
-Stay tuned for Zoom logon instructions.
-This webinar will feature two expert speakers teaching advocates how to harness the power of local communities to develop winning environmental and land use campaigns.
+California Desert Coalition (CDC) is pleased to host the first free, one-hour Defend the Desert webinar.
+The webinar will be hosted via Zoom on Thursday, Sept 17th from 5:30-6:30 pm.
+Stay tuned for Zoom login instructions.
+This webinar will feature two expert speakers teaching advocates how to harness the power of local communities to develop winning environmental and land-use campaigns.

-Dr. Tim Krantz is a professor of Environmental Studies at Redlands University whose areas of expertise include, but are not limited to birds, endangered species of the San Bernardino Mountains and renewable energy.
-Dr. Krantz has more than 30 years-experience with land use planning and environmental impact assessments.
+Dr. Tim Krantz is a professor of Environmental Studies at Redlands University whose areas of expertise include, but are not limited to birds, endangered species of the San Bernardino Mountains, and renewable energy.
+Dr. Krantz has more than 30 years of experience with land use planning and environmental impact assessments.

 “Advocates have an incredible opportunity to influence local environmental decisions if they employ the right strategies and tactics, “says Chris Carrillo.
 “This workshop will help activists hone their skills to make a lasting impact and protect the land and species they love. ”

-• Organizing members of the community to participate in environmental decision making at town council meetings, planning commissions, board of supervisors and state agencies and commissions
+• Organizing members of the community to participate in environmental decision making at town council meetings, planning commissions, boards of supervisors, and state agencies and commissions

 • Crafting meaningful oral and written comments